-Release under investigation
+Release under investigation and pre-charge bail

-Release under investigation (RUI) is used by the police instead of bail – but unlike bail it has no time limits or conditions.
-This can leave the accused and victims in limbo with no updates on their case for an unlimited time.
+Release under investigation (RUI) is used by the police instead of bail – but unlike pre-charge bail it has no time limits or conditions.
+This can leave the accused and alleged victims in limbo with no updates on their case for an unlimited time.

 There also is evidence that there are people being released under investigation who are potentially a risk to alleged victims of crime and the public in general, rather than being put on pre-charge bail as would be more appropriate.